 The product owner has to be naturally curious and should always be focusing on the ‘Why’ and ‘How.’
 After getting those answers, the product owner has to help the rest of the team understand the concept.

 Scrum Master vs Product Owner – Using Agile Methodology

 Many smaller companies tend to ask whether the product owner can also be the Scrum Master.
 The simple answer is no.

 The main reason for that is that it creates a conflict of interest.
 Product owners are responsible for creating the vision and plan for a successful product.
 Scrum Masters have to oversee the entire process and make sure it’s efficient and relevant.
 As a result, the Scrum Master reviews the product owner’s work and provides recommendations for improvements or best practices.
 Therefore, both jobs require different people for separate perspectives.

-To properly utilize agile methodology, you need both the Scrum Master and the product owner.
+To properly use agile methodology, you need both the Scrum Master and the product owner.

 If you are new to product ownership and are looking to break into a great product owner role, we recommend taking our Product Owner Certification Course, where you will learn how to guide PM projects using scrum foundations, how to lead scrum teams, and land a great product owner job.